 Being a photographer/videographer is difficult.
 You have to go to extreme lengths just to capture a single shot/video.
 However, while in haste, there’s a high chance of capturing instruments to deter.
 Cameras, usually, are very delicate and a single drop could end up them being dysfunctional; most of the times, even rainfall wrecks one thing or two internally.

 The same effects can be expected on an iPhone.
 Sure, it’s water-resistant but it won’t manage to bear extreme conditions.
 There are indeed phones for extreme conditions, but they don’t have impressive cameras.
 The Griffin Survivor Extreme comes to the rescue- a case that protects an iPhone in the harshest conditions.
 It has a 3-meter drop protection onto concrete.
 Internal foam lining, shatter-resistant polycarbonate frame, and shock absorbing silicone are its highlighted features.
 And believe it or not, these are the only things that can protect the little masterpiece living in your pockets.

 Griffin has also added an anti-scratch screen clamped along the case that stonewalls the original screen.
 But, a downside is the case doesn’t have a covering for the camera- which is a prominent issue when it comes to photo/video production.
 Yet, it does protect the phone from drops and harsh weather.
-And it’s available on Amazon for $40.91 for the iPhone X.

 The Hitcase Pro is another case constructed to provide durability in raucous conditions one meets when filming a video or capturing a shot.
 But there’s a reason it’s different from the Griffin Survivor Extreme- it is a case meant for photographers.